Al-Tareen/Math-Module-Python/README.md

 # Python-Math-module
-# A comprehensive guide to help you learn how to use the math module in Python with examples.
+# A comprehensive guide to help you use functions in the Python Math module with examples.